codependent/sass-samples/README.md

 # sass-tests
-A bunch of tests to get started with Sass
+A bunch of samples to get started with Sass